leostat/rtfm/README.md

 ```
 Show us all windows commands with the term psexec
 `./rtfm.py -t windows -c psexec`

+Show us all commands which have been added by Innes
+`./rtfm.py -a innes`

 Show us all the current tags
 `./rtfm.py -D t`